cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 1. Right-click the **Servers** pane and select **New > Server**.
 1. In the **Define a New Server** window, expand the **Pivotal** folder, select **Cloud Foundry**, and click **Next**.

+    **Note:** Do not enter values for **Server host name** or **Server Runtime Environment**.
+These fields are unused and will be removed in a future version of the plugin.

      <img src="/images/sts/define-new-server.png" />

-1. On the **Cloud Foundry Account** window, if you already have a Cloud Foundry account enter the email account and password you use to log on to Cloud Foundry Click **Validate Account**.
+1. On the **Cloud Foundry Account** window, if you already have a Cloud Foundry account, enter the email account and password you use to log on to Cloud Foundry and click **Validate Account**.

   If you do not have a Cloud Foundry account you can click **Pivotal CF Signup** to get one, and complete this procedure after your account is established.

+  **Note:** The **Register Account** function is not supported by public instances of Cloud Foundry v2.
+You can register accounts for Pivotal CF Hosted using the Pivotal CF portal at [run.pivotal.io](https://console.run.pivotal.io).

      <img src="/images/sts/cloud-foundry-account.png" />